Characters of the Metroid series: Ing Horde

 The Ing horde is a race of powerful and intelligent dark creatures that appears primarily in Metroid Prime 2: Echoes.
 They are capable of possessing anything mechanical, organic, artificial, dead, or alive (including the eponymous Metroids, which the X Parasites can't due to the Chozo specifically engineering the Metroids to hunt the X), and originated when a Leviathan from Phaaze impacted the planet Aether and created Dark Aether, a trans-dimensional duplicate of the planet.
 The Luminoth, the inhabitants of Aether, fight against the Ing over the Light of Aether, the planet's power source, for decades, in spite of disadvantages, and the Ing appear to be on the verge of victory, until Samus Aran enters the picture when she comes to Aether, looking for a missing Galactic Federation squad.
 Samus assists the Luminoth in their war, recovering the lost energy, and ultimately enters the Sky Temple, where she confronts the Emperor Ing, the Ing horde's leader and the main antagonist of the game.
-Despite the Emperor Ing being very powerful thanks to the last of Dark Aether's planetary energy and great amounts of Phazon, Samus defeats the creature and takes the remaining planetary energy, putting an end to Dark Aether and the Ing horde for good.
+Despite the Emperor Ing being powerful thanks to the last of Dark Aether's planetary energy and great amounts of Phazon, Samus defeats the creature and takes the remaining planetary energy, putting an end to Dark Aether and the Ing horde for good.
 During her escape from the destabilizing Dark Aether, Samus is confronted by Dark Samus, who she barely defeats, and then a group of Ing attempting to stop her from escaping, which she narrowly escapes from using a light portal previously hidden behind a wall of Phazon.
 The Ing then perish along with Dark Aether.

 Gorea

-Gorea is a powerful, malevolent being that crashed in the Alimbic Cluster a millennia ago.
+Gorea is a powerful, malevolent being that crashed in the Alimbic Cluster a millennium ago.
 In Metroid Prime Hunters, the lore mentions that it came by a comet and struck the planet Alinos, thus shattering the Alimbic Utopia.
 The creature copied the cellular structure of the Alimbics, physically mimicking them and their weapons, and destroyed their civilization.
 In a final attempt to stop Gorea's rampage, the last of their race focused their telepathic energy to confine Gorea into a "Seal Sphere", which they placed in a starship called the Oubliette.
 The ship was launched into a dimensional rift called the Infinity Void, to be released only when eight keys called "Octoliths" were assembled.
+In the game, Gorea sends a telepathic message of an ultimate power to lure unsuspecting victims as a plan to be free.
 During the battle, it is revealed that Gorea's formless matter comes from a shapeless gas, and can therefore undergo several different forms in battle.

-Rival Bounty Hunters
+Rival bounty hunters

+Bounty hunters appear in Metroid Prime Hunters and seek the ultimate power for themselves while unaware it is a hoax by Gorea.